 The film follows a modern thinking young mother Shideh (Narges Rashidi), who is trying to get back to university to complete her medical study.
-Her previous left radical leaning ideology prevents her to return to the university.
+Her previous left-radical-leaning ideology prevents her to return to the university.
 Her husband Iraj (Bobby Naderi) is a practicing doctor who now stays away from home, working for the government in the war zone.

-In the meantime, both mother and daughter must deal with the presence of a supernatural entity which is now threatening their existence in the apartment.
+In the meantime, both mother and daughter must deal with the presence of a supernatural entity that is now threatening their existence in the apartment.
 What is it?
 And what does it symbolize – is the crux of the film Under the Shadow.

-Watch the Movie Trailer – Under the Shadow
+Watch the ‘Under the Shadow’ Movie Trailer

 Narges Rashidi in the lead delivers an amazing performance in such a sensitive story that portrays internal resentments and personal tension.
-The film has several creepy scenes which are not entirely jump scares, but carefully planted to elevate the atmospheric tension while raising uncertainty.
+The film has several creepy scenes which are not entirely jump scares but carefully planted to elevate the atmospheric tension while raising uncertainty.

 The director of the film Anvari very wisely draws external threats in terms of war and supernatural presence (Djinn).
 Overall, Under the Shadow is a great watch.
 It is both a psychological and supernatural thriller.

-Cast: Narges Rashidi, Avin Manshadi, Bobby Naderi
+Cast: Narges Rashidi, Avin Manshadi, Bobby Naderi, Ray Haratian, Arash Marandi

 Release Date/Year: 23 January 2016 (Sundance); 30 September 2016 (United Kingdom)